 Guidance and Letters to the University of Maryland, Baltimore (UMB) Community:

-Our top priority at this time is to remain as healthy as possible by utilizing good prevention practices, per the Centers for Disease Control and Prevention and the University of Maryland Medical Center:
+Because there is currently no vaccine to prevent COVID-19, our top priority is to remain as healthy as possible by utilizing good prevention practices, per the Centers for Disease Control and Prevention (CDC):